Trusted by 50K+ Pharmacy StudentsHigh Quality Notes, MCQs, Mock Tests & Study ResourcesGo Premium (Ads Free)

 Heparin mechanism of action

-Introduction Heparin is a widely used anticoagulant primarily employed in the prevention and treatment of thromboembolic disorders such … Read more
+Introduction Heparin is a widely used anticoagulant primarily employed in the prevention and treatment of thromboembolic disorders such as deep vein thrombosis, pulmonary embolism, and myocardial infarction.
+As a naturally occurring glycosaminoglycan, heparin exerts its anticoagulant effects by enhancing the activity of antithrombin III (AT III), leading to the inactivation of key coagulation factors.
+It … Read more

 Mechanism of Action of Digoxin (Cardiac Glycoside)